 Those are not my words.
 Those were spoken by Simon Sinek.
 If you have not discovered Mr. Sinek, look up his website.
 I read him and Share Parrish more than any other blog writers out there.

 Simon talks about working with Navy Seals.
-Navy Seals are probably the highest performing teams on the plant.
-In his work with Seals, he asked, “How do you chose the guys that make it to Seal Team 6.
+Navy Seals are probably the highest-performing teams on the planet.
+In his work with Seals, he asked, “How do you choose the guys that make it to Seal Team 6?”
 Seal Team 6 is the best of the best.
 The Seals drew the following graph:

 Nobody wanted someone from the lower left: Low Performer and Low Trust.

 Everyone wanted someone from the upper right: High Performer and High Trust.

 When Simon asked them which type of person they want as a leader or teammate, they all said they would prefer someone on the right side of the chart than the best performer who had low trust.

 Keep in mind that these are the highest-performing teams in the world.
 But they would select Trust over Performance when it came to a leader or a teammate.

 In my thirty-plus years dealing with corporations and corporate reviews, they have all been heavily weighted toward the left side of the chart.
 They graded and promoted people based on their performance rather than the trust they exhibited or expected.
 It’s interesting to note that the Navy Seals termed that upper-left leader or teammate as toxic!
 Regardless of high performance, if the person wasn’t trustworthy, they were toxic.

 Why do corporate reviews focus so much on high performance rather than high trust?
 I’m sure there are many reasons but the two that I see as most prevalent are: